Gryllus integer: Sperm competition

 Field crickets (Gryllidae) show all of the prerequisites for sperm competition.
 Females mate repeatedly with different males, store the sperm in a spermatheca and sperm from previous matings is viable in the spermatheca when females re-mate.
 Males guard females after mating which also suggests sperm competition.

 Predators

 This species of cricket is popular for use as a food source for insectivorous animals like spiders, reptiles, rodents, bats and birds.
 In addition, the tachinid fly Ormia ochracea is known to parasitize G. integer.
 O. ochracea uses the mating call of G. integer to locate the host, then the female fly deposits larvae on the host.
+Exoristoides johnsoni is also a parasitoid of G. integer.